vuepress/ecosystem/docs/plugins/markdown/prismjs.md

   Adds extra wrapper outside `<pre>` tag or not.

-  The wrapper is required by the `lineNumbers`.
-That means, if you disable `preWrapper`, the line line numbers will also be disabled.
+  The wrapper is required by the `lineNumbers` and `collapsedLines`.
+That means, if you disable `preWrapper`, the line line numbers and collapsed lines will also be disabled.

   ::: tip